-PROVISIONS ADDITIONAL INFORMATION REFERENCES 3.3.1 Students With Handicaps, Social Maladjustments or Learning Disabilities Who Are Integrated into Regular Classes at the Elementary or Secondary Levels or Who Are Enrolled in a Special Class An exemption from the provisions relating to section 2 of the report card prescribed by the BSR may be granted to students with handicaps, social maladjustments or learning disabilities who are integrated into regular classes or who are enrolled in a special class, under the following conditions: The student has previously benefitted from regular targeted interventions by his/her teacher and one or more specialists; The student's individualized education plan states that he/she is incapable of meeting the requirements of the Québec Education Program in the following situations: a) The student is incapable of meeting the requirements of the programs of study in language of instruction and Mathematics: The student's individualized education plan states that he/she is incapable of meeting the requirements of the programs of study in language of instruction and Mathematics: The student's individualized education plan states that he/she is incapable of meeting the requirements of the programs of study in language of instruction and Mathematics and, consequently, the requirements of these two programs must be modified for this student.
-The exemption thus applies to all the subjects this student is taking, except for those in which he/she is able to meet the program requirements, as is sometimes the case with Physical Education and Health or Arts Education.
-ADDITIONAL INFORMATION The student is not exempted from the subject, but only from the application of the provisions relating to results.
-When the exemption is applied, a distinct course code, provided for this purpose and different from the regular course code, is used and constitutes a distinctive indicator that signifies that the requirements of the program of study have been modified for this student.
-In addition, information must be indicated in the Comments area.
-REFERENCES BSR, s.
-30.4 Info/Sanction, no. 12-13-022A
+PROVISIONS ADDITIONAL INFORMATION REFERENCES 3.3.1 Students With Handicaps, Social Maladjustments or Learning Disabilities Who Are Integrated Into Regular Classes at the Elementary or Secondary Levels or Who Are Enrolled in a Special Class An exemption from the provisions relating to section 2 of the report card prescribed by the BSR may be granted to students with handicaps, social maladjustments or learning disabilities who are integrated into regular classes or who are enrolled in a special class, under the following condition: The student has previously benefitted from regular targeted interventions by his or her teacher and one or more specialists. a) The student is incapable of meeting the requirements of the programs of study in language of instruction and Mathematics: The student's individualized education plan states that he or she is incapable of meeting the requirements of the programs of study in language of instruction and Mathematics and, consequently, the requirements of these two programs are modified for this student.
+The exemption thus applies to all the subjects this student is taking, except for those in which he or she is able to meet the program requirements, as is sometimes the case with Physical Education and Health or Arts Education. b) The student is incapable of meeting the requirements of the programs of study in language of instruction or Mathematics: The student's individualized education plan states that he or she is incapable of meeting the requirements of either the language of instruction program of study or the Mathematics program of study and that, as a result, the requirements of the program concerned are modified for this student. application of the provisions relating to results.
+O When the exemption is applied, a distinct course code, provided for this purpose and different from the regular course code, is used.
+It constitutes a distinctive indicator that signifies that the requirements of the program of study have been modified for this student, whether he or she attends a regular class or a special class.
+In addition, information must be indicated in the Comments area regarding the modified requirements, as stated in the student's individualized education plan.
+Info/Sanction, no. 12-13-022A